Benjamin-Hogan/Launch-Calculator/docs/docker.md

 ```bash
 docker build -t launch-calculator .
 ```
-This compiles the frontend and backend and packages them into a single image.
+This installs the Python dependencies and packages the app into a single image.

 ## Running the Container